MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 HTTPS.

-Similarly, if the client enforces DNSSEC validation on A/AAAA RRs, it SHOULD abandon the connection attempt if the HTTPSSVC RR fails to validate.
+Similarly, if the client enforces DNSSEC validation on A/AAAA RRs, it SHOULD abandon the connection attempt if the SVCB RR fails to validate.

 ## Cache interaction

-If the client has an Alt-Svc cache, and a usable Alt-Svc value is present in that cache, then the client SHOULD NOT issue an HTTPSSVC DNS query.
+If the client has an Alt-Svc cache, and a usable Alt-Svc value is present in that cache, then the client SHOULD NOT issue an SVCB DNS query.
 Instead, the client SHOULD proceed with alternative service connection as usual.

-If the client has a cached Alt-Svc entry that is expiring, the client MAY perform an HTTPSSVC query to refresh the entry.
+If the client has a cached Alt-Svc entry that is expiring, the client MAY perform an SVCB query to refresh the entry.

 # DNS Server Behaviors

 Recursive DNS servers SHOULD resolve SvcDomainName records and include them in the Additional Section (along with any relevant CNAME records).
-For SvcRecordType=0, recursive DNS servers SHOULD attempt to resolve and include A, AAAA, and HTTPSSVC records.
+For SvcRecordType=0, recursive DNS servers SHOULD attempt to resolve and include A, AAAA, and SVCB records.
 For SvcRecordType=1, recursive DNS servers SHOULD attempt to resolve and include A and AAAA records.

-Authoritative DNS servers SHOULD return A, AAAA, and HTTPSSVC records (as well as any relevant CNAME records) in the Additional Section for any in-bailiwick SvcDomainNames.
+Authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME records) in the Additional Section for any in-bailiwick SvcDomainNames.

 # Performance optimizations {#optimizations}

-For optimal performance (i.e. minimum connection setup time), clients SHOULD issue address (AAAA and/or A) and HTTPSSVC queries simultaneously, and SHOULD implement a client-side DNS cache.
+For optimal performance (i.e. minimum connection setup time), clients SHOULD issue address (AAAA and/or A) and SVCB queries simultaneously, and SHOULD implement a client-side DNS cache.
-With these optimizations in place, and conforming DNS servers, using HTTPSSVC does not add network latency to connection setup.
+With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.

-A nonconforming recursive resolver might return an HTTPSSVC response with a nonempty SvcDomainName, without the corresponding address records.
-If all the HTTPSSVC RRs in the response have nonempty SvcDomainName values, and the client does not have address records for any of these values in its DNS cache, the client SHOULD perform an additional address query for the selected SvcDomainName.
+A nonconforming recursive resolver might return an SVCB response with a nonempty SvcDomainName, without the corresponding address records.
+If all the SVCB RRs in the response have nonempty SvcDomainName values, and the client does not have address records for any of these values in its DNS cache, the client SHOULD perform an additional address query for the selected SvcDomainName.